 It took me a very long time to do all the cutting of the slots.
 In our living room, we had about 30-40 feet of cover I had to build and I probably spent about 6-10 hours cutting, sanding, and installing.
 You want to go slow and make sure that you are getting lines as straight as you can and that you sand it very carefully.

-Ultimately you can create whatever look you want with these covers as long as you have the slots on the bottom and top.
+Ultimately, the design idea is up to you and you can create whatever look you want with these covers as long as you have the slots on the bottom and top as well as a top cover and front panel.
 You can have fun with it and turn your covers from an eyesore to a statement fairly inexpensively.
-And always remember - if they don’t turn out you can just give up and sell your house as-is.
+And always remember – if they don’t turn out you can just give up and sell your house as-is.

 Thanks, Titus, for the tutorial.